Composting in Place to Winterize Your Garden

 • Any of the above listed plants that have pests or disease

-• Tough and fibrous flower or vegetable stems kale stems, Brussels sprout stems, corn stalks, and tomato plants
+• Tough and fibrous stems, such as thick kale stems, Brussels sprout stems, corn stalks, sunflower stalks, and tomato plant vines

 • Straw and wood chips - both of these materials are too high in carbon and will sap your soil of available nitrogen, which is exactly what the vegetable garden needs.